dsouzaalfred/dsouzaalfred.github.io/_posts/2020-10-04-js-array-methods.md

 ## every  {#array-every}
 The [`.every()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/every "MDN .every documentation") method takes a test function and returns true only if all the element in the array pass the test.

-So a friend has invited you for a dinner but you have condition you will only go if all the dishes are meat bases.
+So a friend has invited you for a dinner but you have condition you will only go if all the dishes are meat based.
 So you confirm the menu with your friend and only when you confirm all the dishes are meat based you go for dinner.

 So the dishes are our elements inside an array.
-Checking if a dishes are meat based is the function. `.every()` will take this function and test each of the dishes and only if all the dishes pass the test it will return true.
+Checking if a dish is meat based is the function. `.every()` will take this function and test each of the dishes and only if all the dishes pass the test it will return true.

 ```javascript
 const dinnerDishes = [